wpovernight/woocommerce-pdf-invoices-packing-slips/readme.txt

 == Changelog ==

 = 1.5.7 =
-* Feature: Setting to show email address & phone number on invoice or packing slip
+* Feature: Setting to show email address & phone number on invoice or packing slip (does not work on custom templates based on previous versions!)

 = 1.5.6 =
-* Feature: Setting to show shipping address on invoice
+* Feature: Setting to show shipping address on invoice (does not work on custom templates based on previous versions!)
 * Feature: My Account invoice download setting
 * Feature: several new template actions
 * Tweak: WooCommerce Bookings compatibility